 How can one apply for Canadian immigration visas with just a high school diploma?

 Yes.
 You might want to explore the easiest ways to relocate to Canada.
 There are several alternatives available, including the Federal Skilled Trade Program (FSTP), Provincial Nominee Programs (PNPs), Rural and Northern Immigration Pilot (RNIP), and Agri-food Pilot (AFP), among others.
 It is advisable to examine which programs do not require a university or college diploma and which programs you qualify for.
-Our top three recommendations for Canadian immigration and visa options that do not need a work permit or a degree.
+Our top three recommendations for Canadian immigration and visa options are that do not need a work permit or a degree.

 How to Apply for a Canada Work Visa with a High School Diploma